MeghaChawala/Face-recognition/README.md

 # Usage

   You can see the results of the code that has already been executed.
 Run, restart, and execute all from the notified to rerun the code.
+  After loading the database first we need to convert the format of image into float.
+30% of dataset is used as a validation dataset.
+Using sequential model of keras I create a CNN model layer by layer which are convolutional layer, pooling layer, fully connected layer.
+The model is trained over 300 epochs. and at last the accuracy is around 93%.